 The ages reach a maximum of $>$\,12\,Gyr at the main sequence turnoff for the least massive stars, while the maximum age uncertainties increase towards the lower main sequence, until they reach $>$\,6\,Gyr.
 Zero age main sequence (ZAMS) F stars have low age uncertainties between 0 and 2\,Gyr, while ZAMS G-dwarfs have moderate age uncertainties between 1 and 5 Gyr.
 For K-dwarfs, the ZAMS uncertainties are typically larger than 6\,Gyr.
 Some cool dwarfs with large/small radii have underestimated uncertainties due to grid edge effects.
 Finally, we see that all the late K--M-dwarfs have uninformative ages (TAMS\,$>$\,20\,Gyr, \ref{B20}).
 In particular, their observables provide limited information with which we can distinguish between the ages of these stars, which evolve slowly in the H-R diagram over 14\,Gyr.

 Figure \ref{fig:HRHosts} illustrates variation in the effectiveness of isochrone placement for different types of stars, from subgiants (very effective) to K- and M-dwarfs (not effective at all).
 In addition, it demonstrates that the ages determined here can be used for the majority of \kep\ planet host stars, and hence \kep\ exoplanets, enabling one of the first investigations of how exoplanet properties change with stellar age.
-In the following investigations of stellar age, we ignore all hosts (and their planets) with TAMS\,$>$\,20\,Gyr.
+In the following investigations of stellar age, we ignore all grey points in Figure \ref{fig:HRHosts}.